If the overall application landscape that you want to observe with Sentry consists of more than just a single service or application, distributed

 What happens in the background is that Sentry uses reads and further propagates two HTTP headers between your applications:

-If you use SDK version
+If you however use version

 Remember that in order to propagate trace information through your whole distributed system, you have to use Sentry in all of the involved services and applications.
 Take a look at the respective SDK documentation to learn how distributed